| The initial development of Idenics dealt with the subject of

 practitioners at Survival Services, yet these other practitioners were

+unable to get the same quality of results.
 After some inspection, John's secret of success was finally

 revealed.
 This secret turned out to be the most valuable contribution